|

 stall at every light.

-Simply put, I learned how to ride a motorcycle on the streets of Manhattan on that day.
+I learned how to ride a motorcycle on the streets of Manhattan on that day.
 At least it was a Saturday and there was less traffic than a weekday. |

 ||

-| I rode
+I rode

 over a 100 miles that first day and ran out of gas on the Long Island Expressway coming

-only 2 gallons of
+had put in 2 gallons of

-gas that morning (the tank only held 2.2 gal.) and had been riding all day, I was merely out of gas and had
+gas that morning (the tank only held 2.2 gal.) and I had been riding all day, I was merely out of gas and had

-to flip to reserve.
+to switch to reserve.
 I somehow expected that, like a car with a 15+ gallon tank, I could ride a few hundred miles on a tankful of gas. |

 Tank detail - Cycle Guide - March 1968 |